openjustice/mvsf/README.md

 ## Next Steps

-1. Add race dimension to the analysis
+1. Add race dimension to the visualization
   - Currently, the visualization only shows "All Combined" for race
   - New csv in data folder (new_data.csv) includes a race field
   - Possible ideas: